EtherealEngine/etherealengine-docs/docs/manual/03_modules/05_infrastructure/03_devopsDeployment/02_dockerDesktop.md

 all of these pods should be in the Running state.

 ## Run build_docker_desktop.sh
-When docker desktop's Kubernetes cluster is running, run the following command from the root of the Ethereal Engine repo:
+When docker desktop's Kubernetes cluster is running, run the following command from the root of the iR Engine repo:

 ```bash
 ./scripts/build_docker_desktop.sh